WW Aurigae

 WW Aurigae is an eclipsing binary star system in the northern constellation of Auriga.
 It has a combined maximum apparent visual magnitude of 5.86, which is bright enough to be dimly visible to the naked eye.
-Based upon an annual parallax shift of 11.1 mas, it is located 297 light years from the Earth.
+Based upon an annual parallax shift of 11.1 mas, it is located 293 light years from the Earth.
 The system is moving further away with a heliocentric radial velocity of −9 km/s, having come to within 65.15 pc some 3.12 million years ago.

 This is a double-lined spectroscopic binary system, having a circular orbit with a period of 2.5 days.
-It was discovered to be variable independently by Friedrich Schwab and Heinrich Van Solowiew in 1913.
+It was discovered to be variable independently by Friedrich Schwab and Heinrich Van Solowiew in 1918.
+It was given its variable star designation in 1919.
 Both components are metallic-lined, or Am stars, with a spectrum showing a deficiency of calcium and scandium, and an overabundance of heavier elements.
 Together they form an EA, or Algol-type, eclipsing binary with the primary occultation reducing the net magnitude to a minimum of 6.54 and the secondary eclipse lowering it to 6.43, over a cycle time of 2.52501936 days.